Looking for life insurance without a medical exam?

 There are currently two options for those who want coverage through AIG Direct without a medical exam: Accidental Death and Dismemberment Insurance (AD&D Insurance) and Guaranteed Issue Whole Life Insurance.

-Unintentional injury is the No. 4 cause of death,4 according to the Centers for Disease Control and Prevention.
+Unintentional injury is the No. 4 cause of death, 4 according to the Centers for Disease Control and Prevention.
 While you can't predict accidents, you can plan for them.
 That's why we offer Accidental Death and Dismemberment (AD&D) Insurance, which can help to protect you and your family should you get seriously injured or killed in an accident.
-You can choose a coverage amount of up to $500,000 if you're between the ages of 18 to 69 years old, or up to $250,000 if you're between 70 and 80 years old.

 Although it's not a life insurance policy, AD&D Insurance can offer some degree of coverage for people who might otherwise go without, due to health issues.
-As long as you meet the requirements — like being 18 to 80 years old — you're guaranteed approval for AD&D Insurance, regardless of your health.
+As long as you meet the age requirements — you're guaranteed approval for AD&D Insurance, regardless of your health.
 Additionally, AD&D Insurance is typically more affordable than term or whole life insurance and approvals are faster.

 If you've been putting off life insurance due to the medical exam, you could be missing out for all the wrong reasons.
 To find out if you qualify for no-medical exam life insurance, call 800-294-4544.
 You might find the coverage you need, without spending the better part of your day at the doctor's office.

-* The total amount of all American General Life Insurance Company Guaranteed Issue Whole Life Insurance policies on any person cannot exceed $25,000 in the aggregate.
-Policies issued by AGL in all states except NY, Policy #: 15532, ICC15-15532.
+* The total amount of all AGL Guaranteed Issue Whole Life Insurance policies on any person cannot exceed $25,000 in the aggregate.
+Must be between the ages of 50 and 80 to apply.
+Coverage is subject to receipt of payment and verification of identity as required by law and is effective upon receipt of policy.
+Policies issued by AGL in all states except NY, and ME Policy #: 15532, ICC15-15532, 15532-5, 15532-10 and Rider numbers ICC15-15200 and ICC15-15201.
 AGL is not licensed to do business in New York.
+In PA this product is offered through online sales only.